Privacera Connector for AWS Lake Formation¶

 As illustrated in the image above, in the Pull mode, AWS Lake Formation functions as the enforcement layer for datasets in S3 that have their metadata stored in the Glue Catalog.
 Since AWS Lake Formation serves as the enforcement layer, administrators will manage these policies directly within the AWS Lake Formation console or through its APIs.
 Given that the same databases and tables defined in AWS Glue may also be utilized by third-party tools such as Databricks and Trino, it is imperative that the same policies are consistently enforced across these platforms as well.

-Privacera offers native integrations with most tools that utilize AWS Glue, facilitating the enforcement of access control policies.
-This process is implemented by retrieving policies and tags from AWS Lake Formation and then transferring them to Privacera.
+Privacera offers native integrations with most tools that utilize AWS Glue, enabling the enforcement of access control policies.
+This process involves retrieving policies and tags from AWS Lake Formation and transferring them to Privacera.
 Once these policies and tags are in Privacera, the platform enforces them in Databricks and/or Trino by applying the same policies defined in AWS Lake Formation.

 Comparison of Pull and Push Mode¶